rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/irrelevant-things.md

 I think titling this note "be curious" would be too vague, but I do think it's basically what the conversation is about.

 Being interested in things that don't have an immediate need or benefit for you is important and enriching.
-It makes you a [[cool people|cooler and more interesting person]].
+It makes you a [[cool people|cooler and more interesting person]] living a more [[psychologically rich]] life.
 It gives you more to talk and think about, which naturally leads to more learning and discovery.

 ## ...but Master of None